The 50-4-50 Fundraiser-and what a year it was!

 The Trustees have noticed the increasing level of debt that applicants are finding themselves in; the amount of support that the Trust is able to provide to individual applicants may seem small relative to the level of debt, but applicants often refer to the importance of the grant they receive in giving them both the feeling that they are not alone or forgotten and the impetus to carry on.
 Trustees will often be able to suggest other sources of support they could contact, such as organisations that provide furniture or practical help such as debt advice etc.

 It is of some concern to the Trustees that the existence of the Trust is not wider known within the profession; while some applicants do say that they were told about the Trust by colleagues, often they have been advised to make an application by a debt advice service.
-The Trustees decided to raise the profile of the Trust during this anniversary year by organising “50-4-50”, a series of activities that they would undertake mainly during June but also throughout the year that they would seek individual and organisational sponsors for.
-These include walking or running – in the case of some Trustees jogging rather than running! – 50 kilometres or miles but they hope that others will seek sponsors for activities of their own.
+The Trustees decided to raise the profile of the Trust during our anniversary year by organising “50-4-50”, a series of activities that they undertook mainly during June 2021 but also throughout last year which they got individual and organisational sponsors for.
+These included walking or running – in the case of some Trustees jogging rather than running! – 50 kilometres or miles but they hoped others would seek sponsors for activities of their own.

 The need for the Trust continues to grow and the circumstances of the applicants can be distressing to read.
-If you would like to either sponsor one of the Trustees or may be to participate in “50-4-50” yourself, details of how you can do so and more information about the Trust can be found at www.swbt.org or our Just Giving page https://www.justgiving.com/campaign/SWBT50-4-50
+If you would like to donate to the Trust details of how you can do so and more information about the Trust can be found at www.swbt.org or our Just Giving page https://www.justgiving.com/campaign/SWBT50-4-50

 It may be that you know of someone who would benefit from the Trust’s support, details of who is eligible to apply and how to do so are also available at www.swbt.org